Parents’ FAQ

 Is there bus service to get to and from Pembroke?

 Yes, Ontario Northland does serve Pembroke and has connections to many larger communities such as Toronto, Ottawa, and Northern Ontario.
 The bus stop is at the Giant Tiger store in downtown Pembroke, a short walk from the Waterfront Campus.
-Bus schedules are posted at the Giant Tiger store as well as the cost of fares.
+Bus schedules and the cost of fares are posted at the Giant Tiger store.

 View of the Pembroke Boardwalk on a sunny summer dayIs Pembroke a safe community?

 Pembroke is a small community of about 14,000 people and is considered a safe community.
 The Waterfront Campus has security guards on campus during the day and evening, as well as on weekends when the campus is open.
-The campus also has a number of security cameras inside the campus and on the campus grounds.
-As is the case in any community, students are encouraged to not walk alone when leaving the college after dark.
+The campus also has several security cameras inside the campus and on the campus grounds.
+As is the case in any community, students are encouraged not to walk alone when leaving the college after dark.
 Pembroke is served by the Ontario Provincial Police.
 Here are some additional helpful resources:

 Does the Campus offer a meal plan?

-The Waterfront Campus does not offer a meal plan to students, but students do have the option of loading money onto their student card.
-The card can be swiped at the cafeteria, with additional funds being put on to the card, as the balance drops.
+The Waterfront Campus does not offer students a meal plan, but students can load money onto their student card.
+The card can be swiped at the cafeteria, with additional funds being put onto the card as the balance drops.
 See Card Services website to learn more.

 Do students need to have a laptop computer?